mennolui/wp-foyer/README.txt

 Settings for W3 Total Cache: Add `/foyer/*` on a new line under Performance > Page Cache > Never cache the following pages.

+= Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/9e5fbb9e-f8ac-48a3-9c55-c1db67511f30).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

 = 1.7 =